bobdadada/cavag/docs/hgbeam.md

   - <span class="attr" style="color:red;">omega0</span> - $\omega_0$, radius of the waist of an equivalent fundamental mode
   - <span class="attr" style="color:red;">m</span> - $m$, mode number

-- <span class="attr" style="color:red;">name</span> - The name of instances or classes. default to be *EqualSymmetricHermiteGaussBeam*, which can be modified as required.
+- <span class="attr" style="color:red;">name</span> - The name of instances or classes. default to be *EqualSymmetricHGBeam*, which can be modified as required.

 - <span class="attr" style="color:red;">property_set</span> - Property collection, which is an instance of `PropertySet`, inherited from `_utils.Object`.
 See [introduction](introduction.md) for details.